AshwiniNamdev/parkinglot/README.md

 > **NOTE: Any commands which are not mentioned above will throw an error: `<INPUT> is an invalid command`**

-**To view all the commands in terminal, please run `npm run help`**

-## Modules - OOPS Approach

-There are two classes defined:

-`ParkingLot()`: It is the main class which is used to initialize a parking lot.
-In each parking lot there is maximum number of slots and an array of slots that will be occupied by the car.
-It has following methods:

-- `createParkingLot(input)` : Creates a parking lot with given input.
-It throws an error `Minimum one slot is required to create parking slot` if zero or negative number (n <= 0) is provided as an input.

-- `parkCar(input)` : Allocates nearest slot from entry gate to the car.
-It can throw following errors:

-    - `Minimum one slot is required to create parking slot` : When parking lot is not initialized.

-    - `Sorry, parking lot is full` : When parking lot has reached its maximum capacity.

-    - `Please provide registration number and color both` : When input contains either of two i.e. registration number and color of the car, not both.

-- `leaveCar(input)` : Removes car in given slot in parking lot.
-It throws following errors:

-  - `Sorry, parking lot is empty` if parking lot is empty.

-  - `Slot number <SLOT NUMBER> is not found` when slot number is absent.

-  - `Slot number <SLOT NUMBER> is already free` when slot number is not occupied.

-- `leaveCarByCarNumber (input)` : Makes the slot free for car of given registration number.

-- `getParkingStatus()` : Returns an array containing slot number, registration number and color.
-It throws an error `Sorry, parking lot is empty` if parking lot is empty.

-- `getCarsWithSameColor(input)` : Returns a comma separated string containing registration numbers of cars with same color e.g. `KA-01-HH-1234, KA-01-HH-9999, KA-01-P-333`.

-- `getSlotsWithSameColorCar(input)` : Returns a comma separated string containing slot numbers of car with same color e.g. `3, 5, 6`.

-- `getSlotByCarNumber(input)` : Finds slot number of car for given registration number.
-It returns `Not found` when car is not present.

-- `findNearestAvailableSlot()` : Finds nearest free slot.

-- `findAllAvailableSlots()` : returns a comma separated string of free parking slots e.g. 1, 4, 7.
-It returns `null` if parking lot is not created.

-- `findAllAllocatedSlots()` : returns a comma separated string of allocated parking slots e.g. 2, 3, 5, 6.
-It returns `null` if parking lot is not created.

-`Car()`

-- `new Car(NUMBER, COLOR)` : Constructor used to initialize a car object containing two fields, registration number and color.

-- `isCarEqual()` : Checks whether two cars are equal or not.

 **Note:** *I've made an assumption that the registration number for two cars can never be same.*